Table of Contents

 Every so often, Matthias will apply this to five random players.
 Once applied, the five players will have to spread out and not overlap their AoE rings on other players.
 Doing so will down them when the blast of energy happens.
 It’s okay to overlap the AoE circles, just make sure the edge of the rings don’t overlap the players inside them.

-These phases return, along with some extra mechanics (detailed above under each phase) Unlike the previous phases, the Abomination will cycle through the phases every 30 seconds.
+These phases return, along with some extra mechanics (detailed above under each phase) Unlike the earlier phases, the Abomination will cycle through the phases every 30 seconds.

-Throughout the final phase of this fight, you will see summoned spirits.
+Throughout the last phase of this fight, you will see summoned spirits.
 These spirits run from one side of the arena to the other.
 You want to avoid these as much as possible, standing in their AoE will cause you to down, and possibly die.
 Make sure you avoid the spirits by moving out-of-the-way.
 Dodging through them doesn’t really work.
-If slowed by Icy Patches, make sure to save your dodges just in case you need to evade the spirit.
+If slowed by Icy Patches, make sure to save your dodges if you need to evade the spirit.

 This is very similar to the Shards of Rage attack that Matthias performs.
-The only difference is the shards will be released up into the air, and rain down on the group.
+The only difference is the shards are up into the air, and rain down on the group.
 It is possible to dodge this attack as you will see lots of red AoE circles on the ground.
-This attack deals a fairly heavy damage, so do your best to dodge it as much as possible.
+This attack deals a heavy damage, so do your best to dodge it as much as possible.

 Overall, Matthias doesn’t have that many attacks.
 The attacks he does perform inflict rather high damage if they hit the group.
 But most of this fight revolves around dealing with environmental mechanics.

 The most common attack Matthias performs.
 Between each attack he will swing at the group inflicting damage.
-This is fairly minimal compared to his other attacks.
 He will lunge forward and hit several players at a time.
+This attack deals low damage.

 Matthias will focus on one player during the fight.
 If this player dies, the fixation will change to someone else.
-When fixated he will raise his Blood Shield, which will then require a reflect.
+When fixated he will raise his Blood Shield and fire shards at the fixation.
 From this attack, he will then produce a large energy ball that he fires towards the focused player.
-You can side step this attack, or block it.
+You can side step this attack, dodge or block depending on your preference.

-This attack is present during the first phase downpour, and throughout the final phase of abomination.
-If fixated with this attack be mindful of the groups positioning to avoid killing players who’re unaware of their location.
+This attack is only present during the Snowstorm phase, and then returns during the Abomination phase.
+If fixated with this attack be mindful of the groups positioning to avoid killing players who’re unaware of your location.

 Between the general attacks, and the shield, Matthias will do a flip into the air smashing his staff into the ground.
 When this happens he will fire a ring of Blood Shards out at the group.
 These can be dodged, blocked or reflected.
 They do minimal damage if they hit, however you will gain the effect Blood Fueled.
 This will cause Matthias to increase 10% more damage per stack.